 ½ cup red lentils

-3-4 Tbsp Thai red curry paste (I used Thai Kitchen)
+3 Tbsp Thai red curry paste (I used Thai Kitchen – see note above)

 1. First, you’ll sauté the aromatics for the vegan coconut curry carrot soup.
-In a large, heavy pot or dutch oven, add onions, garlic, ginger, red pepper flakes and olive oil over medium heat for 3-5 minutes, or until onions are translucent.
-Add carrots and butternut squash, and sauté for another 3 minutes.
-Stir occasionally.
+In a large, heavy pot or dutch oven, add the coconut oil, onions, garlic, ginger, red pepper flakes.
+Stir constantly over medium heat for ~5 minutes, or until onions are soft.

-2. Add broth, coconut milk, lentils and red curry paste to the pot.
-Bring to a boil, and then, turn down to low heat, cover and simmer for 20 minutes or until carrots are very soft and the lentils are cooked through.
+3. Add the broth, coconut milk, red lentils and red curry paste to the pot.
+Bring to a boil, and then, turn down to low heat.
+Cover the pot.
+Simmer over low for ~15-20 minutes or until carrots are very soft and the lentils are cooked through.

-4. Stir in the orange juice, lime juice and cilantro.
-Taste and adjust seasonings, if needed (ie more lime juice?
-Salt?).
-Serve with fresh cilantro or red pepper flakes.
+5. Stir in the orange juice and lime juice.
+Taste the coconut curry carrot soup and adjust seasonings, if needed (More lime juice? orange juice?
+Thai red curry paste?).

 6. Then, either stir the fresh cilantro right into the pot (as shown above) or use it to top your bowls of soup.
 Serve.